eigentaylor/eigentaylor.github.io/_pages/about.md

 math grad, dork extraordinaire.

-i like differential equations and linear algebra.
+i like differential equations and linear algebra. my current obsession is approval voting and electoral systems.

 [here are some math posts ive written if you want to look at them i guess](./blog){:target="_blank"}